 - Very hard to work with due to its density.

 Ziricote wood is hard, dense, and rot-resistant hardwood.
 It is native to Mexico and Central America.
-Wood has a high oil content and therefore it is naturally resistant to rot and decay.
+Wood has a high oil content and is naturally resistant to rot and decay.

 Price: The price of Ziricote wood can range from $30 to $50/board foot per board foot.